alisnic/nyny/README.md

 ## Defining routes

-NYNY uses [Journey][journey] for routing, that means that NYNY has all the awesomemeness the Rails' router has.
+NYNY uses [Journey][journey] for routing, that means that NYNY has all the awesomeness the Rails' router has.

 NYNY supports the following verbs for defining a route: delete, get, head, options, patch, post, put and trace.